Skip to main content

 In this example, there are three stages however this could also be done with just two; dev and prod.

-• Each stage is made of (1) a group repository and (1) hosted repository for that stage.
+• Each stage is made of (1) a group repository and a (1) hosted repository for that stage.

-• A proxy to maven central can be shared by all stages where needed.
+• A proxy to Maven Central can be shared by all stages where needed.

 • The hosted repositories of later stages may be added to the previous groups.

-• In development, this is for build-tools to determine the ‘latest’ versions of an artifact available by having access to all the available artifacts under the single group repository.
+• In development, this is for build tools to determine the ‘latest’ versions of an artifact available by having access to all the available artifacts under the single group repository.

-• It may also be necessary to have the production artifacts available during the testing stage if there are cross dependencies.
+• It may also be necessary to have the production artifacts available during the testing stage if there are cross-dependencies.

 • Everything required for a release candidate is promoted to testing and production together.